Le Vernet, Ariège

 Le Vernet ([lə vɛʁnɛ]; Languedocien: Lo Vernet) is a commune in the Ariège department in southwestern France.

 Population

-Inhabitants of Le Vernet are called Vernétois.
+Inhabitants of Le Vernet are called Vernétois in French.

 History

 It was the site of Camp Vernet, a concentration camp built in 1918.
 During World War II it was used by the Vichy authorities to intern "undesirable aliens", primarily European refugees, including Jews, and as a transit camp for detained Jews who were to be deported to Nazi labor and extermination camps.

 Transport

 Le Vernet-d'Ariège station has rail connections to Toulouse, Foix and Latour-de-Carol.